 Top Events and Attractions

 Prime Hook National Wildlife Refuge is a 10,144 acre refuge officially established in 1963 under the authority of the Migratory Bird Conservation Act “for use as an inviolate sanctuary, or for any other management purpose, for migratory birds.”
 The refuge is an important stopover site for migratory birds as they travel up and down the Atlantic Flyway and provides protected breeding habitat for federally and State-listed threatened and endangered species, as well as many neo-tropical migrating bird species.
 Prime Hook’s habitat features include salt marsh, freshwater marsh, ponds and impoundments, wooded swamps and upland grasslands and forest.
 Hundreds of native plant and animal species thrive in this mosaic of these diverse cover types that provide habitat for 308 species of birds, 51 species of fish, 45 species of reptiles and amphibians, 37 species of mammals, and an array of rare insect and plant species.
+The refuge is open to the

 December.
 View several of Milton’s most charming homes, both historic and new, as well as four historic public buildings all beautifully decorated for the holidays.
 Also, the Annual Holly Festival is a Milton tradition.
 Held in the Milton Fire Department, Goshen Hall, the Milton Public Library, and the Milton Theatre and featuring crafts, art work, jewelry and holiday gifts.
 Fresh plants ,wreaths along with festive food items too.
 Of course, Santa is always there as well.
 Milton, Delaware was once known as The Holly Capital of the World.
 While holly may take a backseat to mistletoe and poinsettias these days, holly wreaths were once big business for this southern Delaware town.
 In the early 1900s, wreaths produced in Milton from locally grown holly were shipped around the region and beyond.
 Trains transporting fresh holly wreaths traveled from Sussex County to homes and major department stores in Philadelphia, New York, and elsewhere.